gonzalo-munillag/Exponential_Randomized_Response/README.md

 ### Combining the Exponential Mechanism and Randomized Response to Increase Utility in Differentially Private Selection
 ### This repository contains the code to reproduce the publication [Exponential Randomized Response: Boosting Utility in Differentially Private Selection](https://arxiv.org/abs/2201.03913).

+## NOTE!!!
+The algorithm only works  assumming certain dataset types (quality function distributions).
+Further refactoring is needed to work for all datasets.

 ## Contents

 [Experiments](https://github.com/gonzalo-munillag/Exponential_Randomised_Response/tree/main/Experiments): Folder containing all the empirical comparisons between mechanisms.